bdurand/ultra_settings/README.md

 You can define fields on your configuration classes with the `field` method.
 This will define a method on you configuration object with the given name.

-You can specify a return type with the `:type` option.
-The value of the setting will be cast to this type.
-Valid types are:

-- :string (the default)
-- :integer
-- :float
-- :boolean
-- :datetime
-- :symbol
-- :array (of strings)

-You can specify a default value with the `:default` option.
-Note that this value will still be cast to the proper type.

-You can specify a trigger of when the default should be used with the `:default_if` option.
-If this option is specified, then it should be either a `Proc` or the name of a method in the class to call with the value from the settings.
-You can use this feature, for example, to always ensure that a value meets certain constraints.

-TODO description

-TODO env_var

-TODO yaml_key

-TODO runtime_setting

 ```ruby
 class MyServiceConfiguration < UltraSettings::Configuration
   field :host, type: :string